-EFC primarily extends home loans to employees of the Eskom group and the Eskom Pension and Provident Fund.
+EFC primarily extends home loans to employees of the Eskom Holdings SOC Ltd group and the Eskom Pension and Provident Fund.
 EFC's loan book comprises both fixed and variable rate loans.
+The home assets originated by EFC are sold to the issuer, Nqaba Finance 1 (RF) Ltd as soon as they adhere to the eligibility criteria set out in the Programme Memrandum.
 The rates applicable to fixed rate loans are based on market rates at the date of disbursement and remain fixed for the full term of the loan.
-Variable interest rates are determined and adjusted from time to time taking into account the current market conditions.
+Variable interest rates are determined and adjusted from time to time taking into account current market conditions.
 The unsecured loans comprise of micro loans and are only secured by compulsory credit life insurance policies.
 The personal home loans are fully guaranteed by the individual's employer.

-1.12 Properties in posession
+1.12 Properties in possession